 When traveling as a family it can be difficult to plan a vacation that will appeal to everyone, so it is important to consider what the destination will offer.
 Will the kids have outdoor space where they can run and play?
-Will the parents have trouble navigating a new destination?
+Can parents easily navigate a new destination?
 Will the food be any good?
 Unfortunately for many destinations the answers to these questions can be difficult to answer.
-Hopefully we can help find a new destination for your family to consider by sharing our 7 reasons Germany is the perfect destination for families.
+Hopefully we can help find a new destination for your family to consider by sharing our 7 reasons Germany is perfect for families.